Walkire/FoxBot/README.md

 * change PASS to your own OAuth token
 * Run Bot
 * open etc/mods.txt
-* list all channel mods with a new line
+* list all channel mods with a new line or use command !addmod

 ### Prerequisites